TheTrio/Espresso/README.md

 Espresso comes with a few built-in functions.

-- `len`: Returns the length of a string or an array.
+- `len`: Returns the length of any iterable.
 - `print`: Prints a value to the console.
 - `push`: Pushes a value to the end of an array.
 - `pop`: Pops a value from the end of an array by default.
-Takes an optional index to pop from a specific index.
+Takes an optional index to pop from that instead.

 ```js
 let count = len("hello"); // 5